Michael Eriksson

 For non-trivial bugs, it typically pays to think, not just run around in a debugger: What could cause failures like this?
 What methods could reasonably be responsible?
 What does not explain it?

 For newly discovered bugs, first stop should almost always be to check what has been changed recently.
-This may seem too trivial to mention, but many developers fail in this regard.
+This might seem too trivial to mention, but many developers fail in this regard.

-Using a debugger can severely change timing and concurrency situations, severely reducing the value of a debugger.
+Using a debugger can severely change timing and concurrency situations, considerably reducing the value of a debugger.
 The same applies to print statements (however, typically to a lesser degree) and test cases.

 Make sure that all warnings and error messages have been accounted for: All to often, beginners tend to ignoring warnings as harmless—just to be severely bitten two weeks later.
 Similarly, applying various lint-like tools and other quality checkers, running compilers in the strictest possible modes, etc., can help by pointing out potential problem sources.
 (Then again, a good developer does this when developing, not when debugging.)

-If you are a newcomer to a language, make very, very sure that have addressed all arrays (respectively the corresponding construct) correctly: “Off-by-one” errors occur even among the veterans of the language—for someone switching from a 0–n-1 language to a 1–n (or conversely) they are near unavoidable.
+If you are a newcomer to a language, make very, very sure to have addressed all arrays (respectively the corresponding construct) correctly: “Off-by-one” errors occur even among the veterans of the language—for someone switching from a 0–n-1 language to a 1–n language (or conversely) they are near unavoidable.